 […]

 (5) [Irregularities] (a) If the subsequent designation does not comply with the applicable requirements, and subject to paragraph (10), the International Bureau shall notify that fact to the holder and, if the subsequent designation was presented by an Office, that Office.
+Where the subsequent designation is for only part of the goods and services listed in the international registration concerned, Rules 12 and 13 shall apply, mutatis mutandis, with the exception that all communications regarding any irregularity to be remedied under these Rules shall be between the holder and the International Bureau.
+Where the International Bureau cannot satisfy itself that all the goods and services listed in the subsequent designation can be grouped in the classes of the International Classification of Goods and Services listed in the international registration concerned, the International Bureau shall raise an irregularity.

 (b) If the irregularity is not remedied within three months from the date of the notification of the irregularity by the International Bureau, the subsequent designation shall be considered abandoned, and the International Bureau shall notify accordingly and at the same time the holder and, if the subsequent designation was presented by an Office, that Office, and refund any fees paid, after deduction of an amount corresponding to one-half of the basic fee referred to in item 5.1 of the Schedule of Fees, to the party having paid those fees.

-(c) Notwithstanding subparagraphs (a) and (b), where the requirements of paragraph (1)(b) or (c) are not complied with in respect of one or more of the designated Contracting Parties, the subsequent designation shall be deemed not to contain the designation of those Contracting Parties, and any complementary or individual fees already paid in respect of those Contracting Parties shall be reimbursed.
-Where the requirements of paragraph (1)(b) or (c) are complied with in respect of none of the designated Contracting Parties, subparagraph (b) shall apply.
+(c) Notwithstanding subparagraphs (a) and (b), where the requirements of paragraphs (1)(b) or (c) or (3)(b)(i) are not complied with in respect of one or more of the designated Contracting Parties, the subsequent designation shall be deemed not to contain the designation of those Contracting Parties, and any complementary or individual fees already paid in respect of those Contracting Parties shall be reimbursed.
+Where the requirements of paragraphs (1)(b) or (c) or (3)(b)(i) are complied with in respect of none of the designated Contracting Parties, subparagraph (b) shall apply.

+(d) Notwithstanding subparagraph (b), where an irregularity under the last sentence of subparagraph (a) is not remedied, the subsequent designation shall be deemed not to contain the goods and services concerned.

 […]